 - Focus on the issues at hand.
 Explain what you plan to learn from attending and how this will benefit your research, field, and/or patients.
 Review the IASP Congress schedule and make a list of the sessions that will help you advance your research or field, or improve patient treatment.

 - Take advantage of early registration.
 Register early to receive the lowest rates.
-You can save by registering before 1 May 2020.

 - Share and present.
-Offer to share handouts and present Q & A sessions to your colleagues to increase the value of what you learned.
+Offer to share handouts and present Q&A sessions to your colleagues to increase the value of what you learned.
 They will benefit from your attendance, too.

 - Build a networking list.
 IASP World Congress is an unmatched source for networking with pain professionals around the world.
 Make note of speakers, exhibitors, etc. with whom you would like to meet and discuss ideas and insights.